Skip to main content

 Program Resources

 Admission and funding are separate decisions.
 Not all admitted students are offered support.
 International applicants must secure a research assistantship, teaching assistantship, fellowship, or independent funding before admission is final.
-The funding for RAs comes from faculty research grants.
-Each professor decides on his or her own RA offers.
-Funded students are expected to maintain full time enrollment.
-See the program website for additional information.
+The funding for research assistantships comes from faculty research grants.
+Each professor decides on his or her own research assistantship offers.
+Funded students are expected to maintain full-time enrollment.
+See the program website for additional information on current research activities.

 Additional Resources